Photo/Yoshiro Higai

 Chikara Terakura

-After working for Miura Dolphins, headed by Yuichiro Miura, for 10 years, he became involved in moguls and freeskiing for nearly 30 years as an editorial staff member at BRAVOSKI.
-He currently works as the editor-in-chief of "Fall Line" while also working as a freelancer in various media.
-He has been writing a series of interviews for the mountaineering magazine "PEAKS" for over 10 years.
+After working for 10 years at Miura Dolphins, run by Yuichiro Miura, he spent nearly 30 years working for the BRAVOSKI editorial department, involved in mogul and freeskiing.
+Currently, he is the editor-in-chief of "Fall Line" while also working as a freelancer for various media outlets.
+He has been writing an interview series for the mountaineering magazine "PEAKS" for over 10 years.

 Cooperation: sputnik inc.